ebespejo/MP-Test/README.md

 # Battle City

-Made by Juan Marco Peralta and Ethan Kurt B. Espejo for CS 12 MP 1.
+Made by Juan Marco Peralta and Ethan Kurt Espejo for CS 12 MP 1.

 ## Controls
 - The `W`, `A,` `S`, `D` keys are used to move the player tank in an upward, leftward, downward, and rightward direction respectively.